TankEngine-ish/OAuth2_Login_Application/README.md

 * resource owner (user), client (the web app), resource server (backend of the app), authorization server (the server that authorizes the owner and gives them access tokens).

 * Authorization Code Flow.

+* Stateful cookies (with server-side sessions) and stateless (with client-side sessions) cookies.